meker12/commerce-channels.en/help/amazon-channel/catalog-search.md

 These settings enable you to set attribute matching that help to map eligible [!DNL Commerce] products with Amazon listings.
 When mapped, Amazon activates actions related to pricing, quantity, overrides, and order and product synchronization.

 Defining these mapping values increases the potential for exact matches, minimizing the need to manually match product listings.
-Adding the attributes as part of your [Pre-Setup Tasks](./amazon-pre-setup-tasks.md), [!DNL Amazon Sales Channel] has a higher potential for automatically matching your products during onboarding and syncs product data between Amazon and [!DNL Commerce].
+Adding the attributes as part of your [Pre-Setup Tasks](./amazon-pre-setup-tasks.md), Amazon sales channel has a higher potential for automatically matching your products during onboarding and syncs product data between Amazon and [!DNL Commerce].

 If you only create the Amazon ASIN attribute (without adding ASIN values per product), your [!DNL Commerce] products might not automatically match your Amazon listings.
 You can [manually assign](./creating-assigning-catalog-products.md) your products.
 However, manual matching does not create the data elements required to share and sync your product data.